FRQUENTLY ASKED QUESTIONS

 Right around 3-4 months when I factor in editing.

 Then it’s a month of content edits and revisions.
-This is usually a 2 to 3 step process.
+This is usually a 3-step process.

 Lastly, the title goes through copy edits, which can be 2 to 4 weeks, depending on the amount of work.

 Obviously, the length of time for any step can vary depending on factors and the availability of the professionals paid to work on the manuscript.
-If a book is published through a traditional publisher, things can either move much faster or slower.
+Things can move much faster or slower if a book is published through a traditional publisher.

 My comfort zone is releasing a book every season.
 I can typically get 4 to 5 books a year published without losing my mind or feeling like I’m working myself into the grave.
-That’s a combination of self-published titles and traditional titles, meaning it can be more or less if I have to work around a publisher’s schedule.
+That’s a combination of self-published titles and traditional titles.
+It can be more or less if I have to work around a publisher’s schedule.
+In 2022, I took an extended hiatus because I started working on a book and could not get past the prologue for the life of me.

-How can I contact you and will you respond to me if I reach out?
+Can I contact you and will you respond if I reach out??

 You can email me using the form on this website or by sending your message directly to email@example.com

-How do I get a review copy of new or old titles?
+How do I get a review copy of your books?

 How should you keep up with all my new releases?